-The non-citizen must provide the Department of Home Affairs with documentary evidence which supports their reasons for having the cancellation revoked; such as close family ties in Australia, that the conviction was for a non-violence offence, or that they no longer pose an unacceptable risk to the Australian community.
+The non-citizen must provide the Department of Home Affairs with documentary evidence supporting their reasons for seeking to have the cancellation revoked.
+This may be that they have close family ties in Australia, that the conviction was for a non-violent offence, or that they no longer pose an unacceptable risk to the Australian community.

 If a request to revoke a visa cancellation is refused, the decision was made by a delegate of the Minister, and the non-citizen is in Australia, they still have the right to have the decision reviewed by the Administrative Appeals Tribunal.
 If the person is in Australia, they are given up to nine days to appeal the decision.
 If they are not in Australia and the decision was a refusal of a visa application, their sponsor or nominator will have a right to appeal on their behalf.
 If the person is outside of Australia, their sponsor or nominator is given 28 days.
 The Tribunal has 84 days to come up with a new resolution.
 If it does not, then the original decision to cancel or refuse the visa must be followed.

 A person may seek judicial review of a decision to cancel a visa on the basis that the decision was not lawful.

 There is no right to appeal a visa cancellation if: